 Some of you are asking what we do and don't own, given how much the pandemic will weigh on some businesses and present opportunities to others.
 Rest assured we own no travel agents, gambling firms, restaurants, pubs, hotels or airlines.
 There are no general retailers either.
 There are some big falls happening in illiquid alternative income assets, such as aircraft leasing, and I can reassure you that we have virtually zero exposure here.
 We have no commercial property either.
-And no fixed income (we have roughly half a percent in the SQN Asset Finance Income Fund, which is classed as high yield bonds on our factsheet).
+And in fixed income we have been focusing on quality and intend to hold all our corporate bonds to maturity, so any day-to-day price swings won't be crystalised into losses.
+We hold these bonds because they lock in the monthly income we pay you and we are confident in the secure income streams they offer.
 Importantly, they form part of our 'equity-risk' bucket, as we knew liquidity is much more challenging when markets are stressed.